datacommonsorg/website/developer_guide.md

 ## Develop with Flask (Not Recommended)

-This way the website talks to the staging Mixer which might not be the same version as the submodule and may have API compatibility issue.
+This way the website talks to the [autopush Mixer](autopush.api.datacommons.org) which might not be the same version as the submodule and may have API compatibility issue.

 ### Package javascript and static assets